When Does Static Willingness to Pay Mislead? A Framework for Dynamic Hedonic Valuation: Conclusion

-The empirical application illustrates this logic in a purchase-based scanner setting.
-In cereal data, goods-based benchmarks pass almost universally, while characteristics-based models fail frequently because observed prices often violate the hedonic spanning restriction.
-Yet the implied violations are typically economically modest: restoring hedonic consistency generally requires only small price adjustments relative to observed expenditures.
-Conditional on structural admissibility, behaviour is close to dynamically rational, and allowing for habit formation delivers a directional improvement in behavioural fit relative to static characteristics models.
-At the same time, the static characteristics model remains observationally admissible for many households that pass under the dynamic specification.
-The application should be read as showing when dynamic reinterpretation is empirically available under a maintained purchases-to-consumption approximation, not as point-identifying a broad decomposition of WTP or welfare.
+The cereal application illustrates this logic in a purchase-based scanner setting.
+Goods-based benchmarks pass at very high rates, while characteristics-based models fail more often because observed prices frequently violate the hedonic spanning restriction.
+The associated distance measures show, however, that many structural violations are economically modest.
+Conditional on structural admissibility, behaviour is close to dynamically rational, and allowing for habit formation improves behavioural coherence relative to static characteristics models for a subset of households.

-From an applied perspective, the framework functions as a diagnostic that guides model refinement.
-If the price-spanning restriction fails, the inconsistency originates in the hedonic representation itself, and no dynamic extension can restore consistency.
-If the price-spanning restriction holds, the behavioural test isolates whether time separability is the binding assumption and whether a dynamic interpretation is additionally admissible relative to static valuation.

-The framework has clear interpretive limitations.
-Although it distinguishes structural from behavioural sources of failure, rejection within either margin is not fully diagnostic of the underlying economic mechanism.
-Within the structural margin, for example, the test does not separately identify whether failure reflects omitted characteristics, misspecification of the maintained technology, or other components of observed prices that do not map cleanly into consumption-relevant attributes.
-Within the behavioural margin, failure may likewise reflect aggregation over time or products, longer memory in habits, or departures from concavity rather than the absence of rational behaviour.
-More generally, rationalisability is not identification: multiple dynamic preference representations can rationalise the same data.
-The framework should therefore be read as a sharp diagnostic of internal coherence, not as a complete account of the source of observed failures.

-The empirical and modelling environment also impose substantive limits on what can be learned.
-The framework abstracts from stochastic choice and unobserved heterogeneity, treating the data as deterministic household-level choice sequences.
-In scanner settings, prices are often observed only for purchased goods, intertemporal budget variation is limited, and time aggregation smooths short-run substitution patterns.
-Richer data with denser price support, more frequent observation, and greater budget variation would sharpen both the structural and behavioural content of the test.
-Another distinct extension would allow utility to depend on current goods while habits attach only to a subset of lagged characteristics; this would require a new RP characterisation for a mixed-space environment and lies beyond the scope of the present analysis.
-For these reasons, the framework is best understood as a disciplined benchmark for dynamic hedonic analysis rather than a structural estimator of primitives.

-Taken together, the results provide a disciplined benchmark for dynamic hedonic modelling.
-By separating structural from behavioural restrictions, the framework clarifies when habits genuinely matter for valuation and when apparent failures instead reflect misspecification of the price-characteristics mapping.
-It thus provides a theory-grounded and empirically implementable benchmark for distinguishing behavioural departures from structural misspecification in dynamic hedonic environments.